cloyd88/corporate.robojackets.org/index.md

   - FY2021

 ## Contributing
-The corporation is primarily funded by membership dues and does not accept external contributions.
-To support our mission, please contact [sponsors@robojackets.org](mailto:sponsors@robojackets.org) for information on contributing to the Georgia Tech Foundation, a 501(c)(3) corporation.
+The corporation is primarily funded by membership dues and does not solicit external monetary contributions.
+To support our mission, please email [sponsors@robojackets.org](mailto:sponsors@robojackets.org) for information on contributing to the [Georgia Tech Foundation](https://www.gtf.gatech.edu), a non-profit 501(c)(3) corporation.

 ## Contact
 To reach our board of directors, please email [hello@corporate.robojackets.org](mailto:hello@corporate.robojackets.org).